Density of States Prediction for Materials Discovery via Contrastive Learning from Probabilistic Embeddings: Results

 Figure \ref{fig:eDOSpredictions} shows the DFT calculation and Mat2Spec prediction for each of the 15 TP materials, revealing excellent qualitative agreement and leading to the identification of a family of fluorides Li$_2$AMF$_6$ (A=Al,Sc,Ga; M=Hg,Cu) and a family of oxides ARNb$_2$O$_6$ (A=Na,K;R=La,Nd,Pr) that are of particular interest.
-To assess these materials as potential thermoelectrics, we note that thermoelectric candidates should maximize the the power factor (PF), $PF=S^2\sigma$, where $S$ is the Seebeck coefficient and $\sigma$ is the electrical conductivity.
+To assess these materials as potential thermoelectrics, we note that thermoelectric candidates should maximize \SK{the} power factor (PF), $PF=S^2\sigma$, where $S$ is the Seebeck coefficient and $\sigma$ is the electrical conductivity.
 According to Mott's formula \cite{Jonson1980} a rapid variation of the eDOS would increase the Seebeck coefficient; since the presence of a band gap close to the Fermi energy makes the DOS sharply decrease, the Seebeck coefficient increases significantly and the PF presents a distinct peak in this case.

 Known high-PF thermoelectric are indeed gapped metals, such as \ce{La3Te4}, \ce{Mo3Sb7}, \ce{Yb14MnSb11}, and \ce{NbCoSb}, along with others,\cite{Ricci2020} and present an eDOS similar to those shown in Figure \ref{fig:eDOSpredictions}.
 This similarity allows us to use the presence of the gap combined with the fast rise of the eDOS as a means for identifying systems with large Seebeck coefficients.
 In particular, looking at Figure \ref{fig:eDOSpredictions}, the flourides possess both characteristics.
 Also, a high carrier concentration ($\sim10^{23}$ cm$^{-1}$) associated with the partially filled bands between the gap and the Fermi energy may lead to high electrical conductivity.
 In contrast, for oxides, since the rise of the eDOS is less rapid than in the flourides, the Seebeck coefficient is expected to be lower.

 Another potential use of materials with large VB gaps would be as transparent conductors.
 As defined in Refs.\cite{Malyi2019_gapped,Zhang2015} (i) metals with large VB gaps can reduce the interband absorption in the visible range; if they also possess (ii) a high enough carrier density in the CB to provide conductivity, and (iii) sufficiently low carrier density to limit the interband transition in the CB and plasma frequency ($\omega_p \sim \sqrt{n_e/m}$, where $m$ is an effective carrier mass), free-electron absorption will not interfere with the needed optical transparency.
 Inspecting the eDOS of the flourides and oxides suggested by our models, we observe that they firmly meet criterion (i) with eDOS similar to that of the materials investigated in Ref. \cite{Malyi2019_gapped} such as Ba-Nb-O and Ca-A-O systems.
 Regarding criterion (ii), as mentioned before, the fluorides and oxides in Figure \ref{fig:eDOSpredictions} have a carrier density of approximately $10^{23}$ cm$^{-1}$, which is comparable to that of known intrinsic transparent conductors.
 The assessment of the plasma frequency for criterion (iii) requires an estimation of the carrier effective mass, which is beyond of the scope of this work.
 Also, the flourides have a eDOS close to those referred to as Type-1 transparent conductors in Ref. \cite{Zhang2015} that are metals with the Fermi energy located in an intermediate band which is energetically isolated from the bands below and above it.